TheMatteoD/oracle-forge/README.md

 >
 > Core features are being actively developed, refined, and sometimes reworked.
 While the application is functional, the user interface is designed for utility over aesthetics at this stage.
 The UI/UX is a critical part of the long-term vision but will receive a dedicated focus once the backend functionality is more solidified.

+> I am going to be filling in the vault to thoroughly test all of the features currently in place.
+Development will likely slow while I spend time creating these files for the vault.
+The short term focus is getting everything functional and proven to be a key part in the larger system.
+Once I am confident the game is not missing any core features, I will include an example vault that allows for full functionality and then begin refactoring the code base.
+Once the infrastructure is cleaned up and streamlined the UI/UX will receive an overhaul and stretch goals will begin being considered.

 ## ✨ Key Features

 *   **Mythic-Style Oracles**: Core tools for solo play, including Yes/No questions, scene resolution, and meaning generation, all enhanced with narrative flavor from a local LLM.